Guidelines & Consensus Papers

-These Guidelines, prepared and reviewed by leading experts and based on the findings of evidence-based medicine, provide you with a set of recommendations to help patients with the best care options and to go forward in research of Neurogastroenterology and Motility.
+These guidelines and consensus papers, prepared and reviewed by leading experts and based on the findings of evidence-based medicine, provide you with a set of recommendations to help patients with the best care options and to go forward in research of Neurogastroenterology and Motility.

 2022